 Oracle bone inscriptions mention the multiple uses of aromatics: fragrant wood burning as part of worshipping and ceremonial practices; and sweet smelling herbs used to create some of the earliest forms of alcoholic drinks.

-Chinese incense development in the Zhou, Qin, Han and Pre-Tang warring dynasties
+Chinese Incense Development Before the Middle Ages, in the Zhou, Qin, Han and Pre-Tang warring dynasties

 By the Zhou dynasty (周朝, approx. 1050-250 BCE), a fairly elaborate ceremony for the worshipping of the skies had evolved, and the burning of scented herbs and woods was a central part of the ceremony.